-Also worried that the proposed increment is an exploitation of the common citizen, which is not in line with Section 17 (2) (d) of the Constitution which states that the "exploitation of human resources in any form whatsoever for reasons other than the good of community should be prevented"
+Also worried that the proposed increment is an exploitation of the common citizen, which is not in line with Section 17 (2) (d) of the Constitution which states that the "exploitation of human resources in any form whatsoever for reasons other than the good of community should be prevented";

-- (i) urge the National Electricity Regulatory Commission (NERC) not to approve any increase in electricity tariff in Nigeria; and - (ii) mandate the Committee on Power (when constituted) to interface with NERC with a view to finding a common ground to addressing the proposed hike in the interest of Nigerian.
+- (i) urge the National Electricity Regulatory Commission (NERC) to suspend any increase in electricity tariff in Nigeria; and - (ii) mandate the Committee on Power (when constituted) to interface with NERC with a view to addressing the proposed hike in the interest of Nigerians (HR.
+123/07/2023).